OpenAEV-Platform/docs/docs/usage/injects.md

 When you create a technical Inject, you assign it to endpoints, each of which may have one or multiple agents.
 As the inject executes, agents communicate their progress to the OBAS Server, which logs detailed execution traces.

 In the "Execution details" tab, you can see the traces related to the overall execution of the inject.
-On the "Execution" tab found in the inject’s overview page, you’ll find the traces for each individual target, including both endpoints and agents.
+On the " Execution" tab found in the inject’s overview page, you’ll find the traces for each individual target, including both endpoints and agents.
 This helps you easily track the progress of the execution at both the agent and endpoint levels.
 Each agent produces several traces, which represent different steps of the execution process such as: